openpermissions/support-docs/documents/markdown/guides/concepts.md

 Other [OPP services](#opp-services) and a small number of libraries provide supporting functionality.

-Hub Keys serve as smart identifiers which encode an entity's type, [repository](#repository) location, and other information.
+Hub Keys serve are identifiers which encode an entity's type, [repository](#repository) location, and other information.
 Hub Keys are also true URLs that can be resolved or redirected by the [Resolution Service](#resolution-service) to an individual web URI.